EconForge/dolo.py/doc/source/model_api.rst

     display( model.get_calibration( ['k', 'delta'] ))  #  -> [2.9, 0.08]

-The solution routines, look up at the values in model.calibration to evaluate parameters or steady-state values.
-In order to change these values it is not recommended to modify these values though.
-It is preferable to use the ``model.set_calibration()`` routine instead.
+One uses the ``model.set_calibration()`` routine to change the calibration of the model.
 This one takes either a dict as an argument, or a set of keyword arguments.
 Both calls are valid:

 .. code:: yaml

     model.set_calibration( {'delta':0.01} )

+    model.set_calibration( {'i': 'delta*k'} )

     model.set_calibration( delta=0.08, k=2.8 )